selvastics/inrep/README.md

 ## Overview

-**inrep** provides a comprehensive framework for adaptive testing using Item Response Theory (IRT) models.
-The package offers web-based interfaces for test administration via Shiny, supports multiple IRT models through TAM integration, implements adaptive item selection algorithms, and includes comprehensive reporting capabilities with LLM integration for enhanced user assistance.
+**inrep** provides a framework for adaptive testing using Item Response Theory (IRT) models.
+The package offers web-based interfaces for test administration via Shiny, supports multiple IRT models through TAM integration, implements adaptive item selection algorithms, and includes reporting capabilities.
 It is designed for psychological assessments, educational testing, and survey research with large item pools.

 <!-- Demo: See the package in action! -->
 ![inrep demo](man/figures/inrep_previewer.gif)